-All pupils must abide by this Code of Conduct, and all other policies relating to pupils and their conduct, including the Behaviour and Sanctions policy, Anti-Bullying policy and the Policy on the use of Digital Devices
+All pupils must abide by this Code of Conduct, and all other policies relating to pupils and their conduct, including the Behaviour and Sanctions policy, Anti-Bullying policy and the Mobile Phone and Digital Devices policy.

-The School operates CCTV for the purpose of detection of crime and to uphold our Code of Conduct.
+The School operates CCTV for the l purpose of detection of crime and to uphold our Code of Conduct.